 If you're as busy as the rest of us, it might be hard to cook perfectly balanced meals every day of the week.
 That's why we have supplements, and they're worth considering.
 For the most part, your beard needs two things: fish oil and biotin.
 They have essential products, including amino acids, that help you grow hair.
 If you know you're short of any other vitamins or minerals, feel free to take those supplements too.

 As for hair-growing stimulants, you want to be careful.
-There are products that can specifically help you with facial hair, but they can be a little unpredictable.
+Some products can specifically help you with facial hair but they can be a little unpredictable.
 It's always best to involve your doctor in these decisions.
 They can help you carefully test products and find something that works right for your unique biology.

 Thus ends your lesson on growing a beard faster and/or thicker.
 Keep it clean.
 Leave it alone until you’re ready to trim it all off.
 Above all else, stay healthy.
 It turns out that beards are a great metaphor for life or something.
-In all seriousness, the general health tips here can help you with a lot more than just your beard, and it's always worth chipping away at improving on the stuff you know you should be doing anyway.
-So, until you're back for the next vital life lesson, stay fresh, and have a little fun, and go get your beard care kit today!
+In all seriousness, the general health tips here can help you with a lot more than just your beard and it's always worth chipping away at improving on the stuff you know you should be doing anyway.
+So until you're back for the next vital life lesson, stay fresh, have a little fun, and go get your beard care kit today!